 The Yale University acceptance rate is very selective, but how does it compare to other prominent Ivy League schools?

 When you think of the Ivy League, your mind probably goes to Harvard University.
 It would make sense, then, that Harvard also has a low acceptance rate.
 Harvard has a college acceptance rate of 4%, very similar to the Yale acceptance rate of 5%.
 How did Harvard compare in the rankings?
-Well, Yale, Harvard, and Stanford actually all tied for U.S. News #3 slot on the Best Colleges list of 2022.
+Well, Yale, Harvard, and Stanford actually all tied for U.S. News #3 slot on the Best Colleges list.

 So, what’s Stanford’s acceptance rate?
 The Stanford acceptance rate is also 4%.
 Like Harvard and Yale, Stanford has seen record numbers of applications in recent years.
 As such, Stanford, Yale, and Harvard are “reach” schools for all students.